Frixuu/SpigotRust/README.md

 # SpigotRust

-A proof of concept combining Spigot Java plugins and Rust.
+A proof of concept for consuming native libraries (specifically: a Rust one) from a Spigot Java plugin.
-Please note that this project requires exactly Java 16.
+Please note that this project requires **exactly** Java 16.
+Java 17 removed the ability to lookup a symbol in a specific library.
+To learn more, see [this Jira issue](https://bugs.openjdk.java.net/browse/JDK-8268130) and [this commit](https://github.com/openjdk/jdk17/commit/59a539fef12dec6ba8af8a41000829402e7e9b72).

-Tested with OpenJDK 16.0.1, x64 Windows, stable Rust & MSVC toolchain.
+_Tested with OpenJDK 16.0.1, x64 Windows, stable Rust & MSVC toolchain._

 ## Building & running